What Is a Stock Exchange?

 At one time, the United States had thriving regional stock exchanges that were major hubs for their particular part of the country.
 In San Francisco, for example, the Pacific Stock Exchange had an open outcry system where brokers would handle buy and sell orders for local investors who wanted to purchase or liquidate their ownership stakes.
 Most of these were shut down, purchased, absorbed, or merged following the rise of the microchip, which made electronic networks much more efficient for finding liquidity so that an investor in California could just as easily sell his or her shares to someone in Zurich.

 As of November 30, 2018, the 15 biggest stock exchanges in the world by market capitalization of listed securities are:

 - The New York Stock Exchange - Located in New York City; $22.923 trillion in listed market capitalization.

 - NASDAQ - Short for the "National Association of Securities Dealers Automated Quotation," this electronic stock exchange is located in New York City; $10.857 trillion in listed market capitalization.

 - Tokyo Stock Exchange - Formally known as the Japan Exchange Group, located in Tokyo, Japan; $4.485 trillion in listed market capitalization.

 - Shanghai Stock Exchange - Located in Shanghai, China; $3.986 trillion in listed market capitalization.

-- SIX Swiss Exchange - The Zurich stock exchange, located in Zurich, Switzerland; $1.516 trillion in listed market capitalization.
+- Deutsche Börse - The German stock exchange, located in Frankfurt, Germany; $1.864 trillion in market capitalization.

 What Is the Difference Between a Stock Exchange and a Commodity Exchange?